The Garryowen Perpetual Trophy

-First awarded in 1950, the Pope Cup is presented to the best saddle exhibit over 15 hands that displays thoroughbred qualities, based on manners, paces and performance.
+First awarded in 1950, the Pope Cup is presented to the best Thoroughbred Saddle exhibit.
+Entries to this class must be registered with a Thoroughbred Stud Book.
+To be judges on thoroughbred quality, manners, paces and performance.
 The Cup is named after Colonel A.V.
-Pope, who served in the Indian Army and was a top polo player.
+Pope who served in the Indian Army and was a top polo player.

 Joan Pearson Shield

 The Joan Pearson Shield was introduced in 1990 and is awarded to the winning trio from the Hunt Clubs Team Jumping Contest.
 The teams are judged on performance over fences and general appearance.
 The shield was named in memory of Joan Pearson who was a leading showjumping exhibitor at the Royal Melbourne Show.

 Open to mares and geldings, the Fairlight Acres Trophy was introduced in 2014.
 It is presented to the best Open Saddle Pony not over 14 hands, which in the opinion of the judge, shows Open Show Pony qualities.